maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 ### Discrete Logarithm Problem
 The goal of encrypting and decrypting a message is to make it hard for an unwanted recipient to read the message.
 However, a method is required to make it easy for the wanted recipient to easily decrypt the encrypted message.
-In its core a function is needed which is easy to compute but its inverse isn't easy to compute.
+In its core, a function is needed which is easy to compute but its inverse isn't easy to compute.

 $$